ranellegomez/PySee/README.md

 # PySee (In-Progress)
- A Python program that takes images as input and uses OCR to return a file that contains the texts from those images along with the original photos.
+ A Python program that takes images containing text of one of six popular languages as input and uses optical-character recognition (OCR) to return a file that contains the texts from those images along with the original photos.
 ![Project Image](project_image.png)
  # Setup